-Chislehurst property solutions, are a fully insured property development company, we cover all aspects of building and maintenance on all properties.
+Chislehurst property solutions(we are now based in Otford), are a fully insured property development company, we cover all aspects of building and maintenance on all properties.
 We have gain a vast knowledge over the 17 years we have been trading.
 Renovating the past, building the future.

 you would still need the skills to be able to plaster what ever plaster you use.it takes a lot off skill to get it right..